 Many visitor facilities are in the Roosevelt Lodge.
-The wheelchair-accessible entrance is on the left side of the lodge, across the patio.
+The wheelchair-accessible entrance is on the left side of the lodge.

 Designated Accessible Parking

 Roosevelt Lodge: Two accessible cabins.